judecorrell/judecorrell.github.io/index.md

 ---
 ### *About Me*

 Hello!
-I am a rising sophomore at Haverford College, PA, studying Physics, and hoping to concentrate in Biophysics and minor in Music.
+I am an 18 year old, rising sophomore at Haverford College, PA, studying Physics, and hoping to concentrate in Biophysics and minor in Music.
 I was born and raised outside of Boston, MA, and enjoy playing musical instruments, practicing martial arts, and sleeping.

 ---
 ### *Education*